Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Vertical geometry of (prolongations of) contact manifolds and their characteristics

 (see Remark \ref{remcoordELLE}), then the corresponding vertical vector is

-\end{example}
+\end{Example}

-Even if the sections of $VM$ are \emph{not}, strictly speaking, vector fields, and a such they lack an immediate geometric interpretation, the bundle $VM$ itself has important relationships with the contact bundle $\C^1$.
-Namely, on one hand, it is canonically embedded into the module of 1--forms on $\C^1$ (see \eqref{StranissimoEmbedding} later on) and, on the other hand, it is identified with the quotient distribution $\frac{(\C^1)^\prime}{\C^1}$ (Lemma \ref{lemmaStupidoMaCarino} below).
+Even if the sections of $VM$ are \emph{not}, strictly speaking, vector f\/ields, and a such they lack an immediate geometric interpretation, the bundle~$VM$ itself has important relationships with the contact bundle~$\C^1$.
+Namely, on one hand, it is canonically embedded into the module of 1-forms on~$\C^1$ (see~\eqref{StranissimoEmbedding} later on) and, on the other hand, it is identif\/ied with the quotient distribution~$\frac{(\C^1)^\prime}{\C^1}$ (Lemma~\ref{lemmaStupidoMaCarino} below).

-\begin{lemma} There is a (conformal\footnote{In the sense that \eqref{eq21ellstar} is canonical only up to a conformal factor.}) natural isomorphism
+\begin{Lemma} There is a $($conformal$)$\footnote{In the sense that \eqref{eq21ellstar} is canonical only up to a conformal factor.} natural isomorphism